 Extensions are considered by IHPA as a matter of discretion, following consultation with the health minister of the other affected jurisdiction (including the proposed length of any extension).
-In this instance this extension will be granted to both jurisdictions.
+In this instance this extension will be granted to all parties to the dispute.

-(4c) IHPA reviews the written comments from the jurisdictions with regards to the draft recommendations
+(4c) IHPA reviews the written comments from the health ministers with regards to the draft recommendations

-IHPA will review the comments received by jurisdictional health ministers with regard to the draft recommendation, in particular to ensure that the comments provided do not challenge the factual accuracy of the evidence assessed in undertaking the investigation and the reasons supporting the cross-border dispute recommendation.
+IHPA will review the comments received by the health ministers party to the dispute with regard to the draft recommendations, in particular to ensure that the comments provided do not challenge the factual accuracy of the evidence assessed in undertaking the investigation and the reasons supporting the cross-border dispute recommendation.

-(4d) IHPA clarifies the written comments with jurisdictions (if required)
+(4d) IHPA clarifies the written comments with the health ministers (if required)

-Where there are comments that require explanation or clarification, IHPA will request this in writing from jurisdictional health ministers.
-To support the timeliness of the final recommendation, this response will be requested to be provided within 30 days of receiving the request for clarification.
+Where there are comments that require explanation or clarification, IHPA will request this in writing from the health ministers party to the dispute.
+To support the timeliness of the final recommendation, IHPA will request the provision of a response within 30 days of receiving the request for clarification.